siriusb-nox/ONT-workshop-Oct-2023/D_DataAnalysis_WGS_BLAST.md

 -dbtype # specify the type of database to be constructed (nucleotide, protein)
 ```

-3. Align the ONT reads against the local blast database created on step 2, using magicblast (unlike this program).
+3. Align the ONT reads against the local blast database created on step 2, using `magicblast` (unlike `blastn`, this program can use *fastq inout files).
 An example of a command is the following:

 ```
 magicblast -query input_ONT.fastq -db refDB.out -out blast.search.out -outfmt tabular -no_unaligned -infmt fastq